 Note: While Bookscouter has a paid version, with additional features, there's a free version that anyone can use.

 More Places to Sell Your Used Books

-If you're okay with receiving gift cards instead of cash for your books, Amazon has an excellent book buyback program.
-They advertise that they pay up to 80% of the value of a book, and that could prove to be significantly more than what book re-sellers are currently paying.
+- Amazon: If you're okay with receiving gift cards instead of cash for your books, Amazon has an excellent book buyback program.
+It advertises that it pays up to 80 percent of the value of a book, and that could prove to be significantly more than what book re-sellers are currently paying.
 With all the things that Amazon sells, a gift card is almost as good as cash.
 It won't put gas in your car or pay your bills, but it'll buy just about anything else you need.

-If you don't want to fuss with packing and mailing your books, take them to a local used book store; put them in a kids' consignment sale; or try selling them through Facebook Marketplace.
+- Local bookstores and book-buying markets: If you don't want to fuss with packing and mailing your books, take them to a local used bookstore, put them in a kids' consignment sale, or try selling them through Facebook Marketplace.
 As long as your books are recent and desirable, they should still earn you enough to be worth your time.

-Have a yard sale to get rid of the books that you weren't able to sell through other channels; donate them to a thrift store; or tuck them in a Little Free Library, so other people in your community can enjoy them.
+- Yard sales: Have a yard sale to get rid of the books that you weren't able to sell through other channels, donate them to a thrift store, or tuck them in a Little Free Library, so other people in your community can enjoy them.
 It sure beats having them take up space in your house.

 Tips for First-Time Book Sellers

 If you want to receive the full amount that a re-seller offered you, there are a few things you need to do:

 - Be honest about the condition of the book.
 If there are damaged corners or missing pages, say so.
 If someone has written in or highlighted huge portions of the book, make that known.
 If the book has remainder marks (an indication they've been returned to the publisher), mention that, too.
 Fudging on the condition won't get you more money.
 When the buyer receives your book and finds it lacking, he or she will adjust the offer down and may even reject your book completely.